react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/web-support.md

 original_id: web-support
 ---

-This version of React Navigation doesn't currently support web.
+Support for web in React Navigation 5 is experimental and a work-in-progress.
+Documentation is coming soon.